Skip to main content

 It's Perfect!

-Pratap sat up scratching his head.
-It was barely an hour since he had napped.
+Pratap sat up, scratching his head.
+It had been barely an hour since he had napped.
 Ajabde was not on the couch.
 With a frown, he looked into the empty room and found her trying to rearrange the necklace and Sitahaar that seemed to have tangled together.

 " No, I can....!"
 He nodded and was about to leave.